ShahzainAhmed/PrimeNumbers/README.md

-# Prime Numbers program in Python:
+# "Prime Numbers program in Python"

 # Prime Numbers:
 Prime numbers are those numbers that are divisible only by itself and 1 (e.g. 2, 3, 5, 7, 11).